-- cannot discriminate, harass or victimise a student with a disability in deciding who can enrol on a course, agreeing the terms that it offers at enrolment, or refusing an applicant’s enrolment
+- cannot discriminate against a student with a disability in deciding who can enrol on a course,

-- must not discriminate against someone who has enrolled in what it provides or offers to provide
+- must not discriminate against someone who has enrolled in what it provides or offers to provide; and

 - has a duty to make reasonable adjustments for a student with a disability.